Rand-ludtke/rand-dnd/content/Items/Revolver of the Damned.md

     - The wielder has advantage on attack rolls made with the revolver.
 - **Drawback:**
     - The wielder cannot willingly part with the revolver.
-    - At the start of combat, the wielder must attack the nearest enemy immediately as a bonus action.
-If no enemies are present, the wielder targets the nearest living creature.
+    - At the start of the turn, the wielder must attack the nearest enemy immediately as an action.
+If no enemies are in sight, the wielder targets the nearest living creature.

 ---

-#### **101+ Corruption Points: The Damned One**
+ **300+ Corruption Points: The Damned One**

 - The wielder is consumed entirely by the revolver’s dark essence, becoming a mindless avatar of vengeance and death.
 Their soul is irrevocably lost.
 - **Effect:** The wielder is no longer under their own control, becoming an NPC antagonist controlled by the DM.